Nice saying! Thanks for stopping by C.A. --- Blessings and Peace!

 Or you can be like the Cowardly Lion whose roar was far worse than his bite.
 The lion is noted for being the king of the Jungle—-in this case, the king of the forest.
 Yet he compared himself to a dandelion and inferred he had been walking in fear all of his life.

 The spirit of fear had tormented him for so long he had become a walking identity crisis.
-Problem being he saw himself as a coward instead of a king.
+The problem being he saw himself as a coward instead of a king.
 He did not see himself as others saw him.
 They only knew him to be a coward by his confession.
 It is all in perception.
 Had he never acted as or told them he was a coward, they never would have known him to be one.

 What are you confessing out of your mouth?
 The good person out of the good treasure of his heart produces good, and the evil person out of his evil treasure produces evil, for out of the abundance of the heart his mouth speaks.
 (Luke 6:45) You must guard your words with all diligence.

 The words we speak will either build us up…

 The words we speak will either build us up or tear us down.
 In this case, the spirit of fear had the lion constantly tearing himself down.
 By the words, he spoke.
 And deceived him into believing he was a coward—not a king.
 Instead of making a confession of faith, he was making a confession of fear.
 Just like some people who have been saying negative things for so long.
 Those words have registered on their spirits.
 Now recorded on their spirits, are controlling their lives.
 Which is a recipe for disaster.

 - Make sure the words you are hearing are words of faith that can open doors to the miraculous.